Dr Kelly and patient

 What is a Pituitary Adenoma?

 Pituitary adenomas can be classified based on their size and hormone-producing activity.
 Microadenomas are small tumors that are less than 1 centimeter in size, while macroadenomas are larger tumors that are more than 1 centimeter in size.
-Some pituitary adenomas can also produce excess hormones, leading to hormonal imbalances and associated symptoms.
+Some pituitary tumors can also produce excess hormones, leading to hormonal imbalances and associated symptoms.

 The exact cause of pituitary adenomas is not known, but genetic factors and hormonal imbalances may play a role.
 Some pituitary adenomas may also be associated with underlying medical conditions, such as multiple endocrine neoplasia type 1 (MEN1) or Carney complex.